 Hondarribia Day Trip

-A small colorful fishing village in the Basque Country that is well worth the visit!
-An easy 45 minute bus ride from San Sebastian (20 minutes on the express).
-The culinary scene is growing rapidly here with new pintox bars opening up all the time.
-The houses are colorful with flower pots draped over the balconies and the streets are lined with people dining outside.
+A small colourful fishing village in the Basque Country that is well worth the visit!
+An easy 45-minute bus ride from San Sebastian (20 minutes on the express).
+The culinary scene is growing rapidly here with new pintxo bars opening up all the time.
+The houses are colourful with flower pots draped over the balconies and the streets are lined with people dining outside.
 See here for a full guide to Hondarribia.

 Married Days Survived: 74